Agnès Callamard: United Nations

 Callamard was the United Nations Special Rapporteur on extrajudicial, summary or arbitrary executions, appointed by the UN Human Rights Council resolution A/HRC/RES/35/15 of 22 June 2017 for a 3 years mandate and finishing on 31 March 2021.
 In 2019 she led the human rights inquiry into the assassination of Saudi journalist Jamal Khashoggi.
 Her findings were presented to the UN Human Rights Council in June 2019.
 After the report was published, she said that a senior Saudi official twice threatened to have her killed if she was not reined in by the UN.

-She concluded that the drone strike on Iranian General Qasem Soleimani was unlawful as part of advance version of her report on "Report of the Special Rapporteur on extrajudicial, summary or arbitrary executions" for the Forty-fourth session of the Human Rights Council.
+She concluded that the drone strike on Iranian General Qasem Soleimani was unlawful as part of advance version of her report on "Report of the Special Rapporteur on extrajudicial, summary or arbitrary executions" for the 44th session of the Human Rights Council.
+Her report stated that the action of the United States violated international law because the US had not provided any evidence that Soleimani was planning an imminent attack against US interests, which would have warranted and justified immediate action.

 Amnesty International

 She returned to Amnesty International after twenty years, as Secretary General, in March 2021.
 She leads the organization's human-rights work and is its chief spokesperson.
-She is responsible for providing overall leadership of the International Secretariat, including setting the strategic direction for the organisation and managing relations with Amnesty International’s national entities.
+She is responsible for providing overall leadership of the International Secretariat, including setting the strategic direction for the organisation and managing relations with Amnesty International's national entities.